SAMSOOSEO/Milestone3/README.md

-Taxi Fare Analysis by Company
-This analysis investigates how fare structures differ across four major ride-hailing companies—Uber, Lyft, Via, and Juno—using trip data from New York City.

-Objective
-The aim of this project is to examine how each company sets fares relative to trip distance.
-Specifically, we compare cost per mile and evaluate how consistently each company applies its fare structure, with the broader goal of identifying the most cost-effective provider.

-Methods
-Data Preparation
-Raw .parquet files were sourced from Kaggle and cleaned for analysis.

-Key variables included:

-trip_miles

-Fare components such as base_passenger_fare, tolls, sales_tax, congestion_surcharge, and airport_fee (excluding tips).

-A new column total_amount was computed by summing the relevant fare elements.

-Company Identification
-The variable hvfhs_license_num was mapped to company names as follows:
-HV0002 → Juno
-HV0003 → Uber
-HV0004 → Via
-HV0005 → Lyft

-Modeling Approach
-Two models were applied for each company:

-Linear Regression for interpretability (cost per mile and base fare)

-Random Forest Regressor for improved fit

-Both models used trip_miles as input to predict total_amount.

-Evaluation metrics included:

-R² score (explained variance)

-RMSE (root mean squared error)

-Visualization
-Boxplots to compare fare distributions across companies

-Regression lines to observe fare trends by distance

-Actual vs. Predicted scatter plots to assess model performance

-Key Findings
-Via offered the lowest average cost per mile, followed by Uber, Lyft, and Juno.

-That said, Via and Uber had noticeably lower R² scores, implying more variability in their fare patterns.

-It’s worth noting that Via’s trips were mostly short-distance, which may influence the observed pricing trend.

-Future Directions
-Expand the dataset to include more records for better model generalization

-Explore how fares evolve over time (monthly or yearly trends)

-Use statistical testing to formally compare fare structures between companies
+# Taxi Fare Analysis: NYC Ride-Hailing Companies

+This is a simple analysis of how four major ride-hailing services — Uber, Lyft, Via, and Juno — charge fares in New York City.
+The focus is on understanding how fare relates to trip distance and how consistent each company is in its pricing.

+---

+## Project Goals

+- Compare how fare increases with distance across companies
+- Estimate cost per mile and base fare using linear regression
+- Try a non-linear model (random forest) to see if predictions can be improved
+- Visualize and summarize patterns that stand out

+---

+## Data

+The data comes from public NYC trip records (Kaggle).
+Key variables used in this project:

+-  trip_miles : trip distance
+- Fare components:
+   base_passenger_fare ,  tolls ,  sales_tax ,  congestion_surcharge ,  airport_fee
+- Tips were excluded

+All fare-related columns (excluding tips) were summed into a single  total_amount  column for modeling.

+Companies were identified by  hvfhs_license_num :

+ HV0002 - Juno
+ HV0003 - Uber
+ HV0004 - Via
+ HV0005 - Lyft

+---

+## Modeling

+Two models were tested for each company:

+1. **Linear Regression** — just to get a sense of base fare and cost per mile
+2. **Random Forest Regressor** — to see if we can better capture variation

+Both models used  trip_miles  to predict  total_amount .

+Performance was evaluated using:
+- R² (explained variance)
+- RMSE (root mean squared error)

+---

+## Plots and Visuals

+- **Boxplots** show fare distribution differences between companies
+- **Regression lines** highlight how fare changes with distance
+- **Actual vs. predicted plots** check model fit

+---

+## What Stood Out

+- **Via** had the lowest cost per mile, followed by Uber, Lyft, and Juno
+- But Via (and also Uber) showed lower R² scores → fares were less predictable
+- Via mostly handled short-distance rides, which might explain some of the variation